Demystifying the fin thing

 This is the first of our superflexible short river centre fins.
 This SUP fin is only 5 inches long, which gives you 3 or four inches more clearance than the fins that come as standard with most decent SUP boards with removable fins.
 These are an awesome compromise between tracking, weed clearance, and speed.

 The second is a shorter 3” fin, but with almost the same surface area as the 5” fin.
-We do this by having a very long fin base (takes up the whole length of a standard US fin box), and by extending trailing edge of the fin well behind the fin box.
+We do this by having a very long fin base (takes up the whole length of a standard US fin box, but beware – not all boards with US centre boxes have full length fin boxes, so this fin doesn’t fit all US fin boxes!), and by extending trailing edge of the fin well behind the fin box.

 These fins fit all FCS box or Sauru surf / Kumano surf click boxes.

 Extending behind the box, these have a surprising amount of surface area for the fin depth.
 Use with the 3″ or 5″ centre fins for a perfect whitewater SUP setup.

 River fins haven’t had the same amount of R&D that surf and open ocean fins have received.
 So this is a relatively new and exciting playground.

 Get out there with different fins, and see what works for you.

 Tell the world via SUP hacks if you have experience or comments on what works for you.

 If you’ve got ideas on what would work for you, but doesn’t exist yet, speak to us.
 We like prototyping new products for our customers!

 This is the ONLY good thing about fixed SUP fins.
 You can’t lose them or turn up to paddleboard without them.
 In every other way they are inferior to removable fins and detract from your objective of having fun on the water!